eyaas848/conway-game-of-life-/README.md

 A desktop Game of Life simulator with age-based coloring, live drawing, and a built-in preset library — including the Gosper Glider Gun shown above.

-> The GIF isn't a screen recording of the app — it's rendered by
+> The GIF isn't a screen recording of the app.
+I'ts rendered by
 > [`generate_gif.py`](generate_gif.py), a small headless simulator with a
 > phosphor-persistence trail effect and a bloom pass.
 Two mirrored glider guns
 > fire at each other; the streams eventually feed back into the guns